 Assuming that all deaths following vaccination are coincidental SIDS/SUD and not causally related to the vaccine, and given that (according to the PSUR 19) the natural frequency of sudden deaths in the first year is 44 times higher than that in the second year (0.441/1000 in the first year and 0.0102/1000 in the second year), 44 times as many children have to be vaccinated in the second year to reach the same number of deaths as in the first year.
 In a cohort of 100 deaths, if 20% of sudden deaths happen in the second year and 80% first year, 880 children have to be vaccinated in the second year for every 80 vaccinated in the first year.
 In that case, it must be assumed that 91% of all doses of Infanrix hexa are used in the second year and only 9% is used in the first year.
 This reflects the absurdity that one must confront if we calculate dose distribution by age, from the age distribution of adverse events that include sudden deaths, as done in the GSK document.

 The only way to estimate the number of doses used in the second year, is to examine the vaccination schedules in different countries – looking at countries that advise the fourth dose in the second year and the countries that do not advise any doses in the second year.
 A weightage can be given for the number of doses distributed in these countries and the final calculation of proportion of doses used in the second year must factor in the dropout rate (children dropping out of the vaccination programme after receiving the first doses).
-It would seem that 9.4% of total doses is probably a reasonable estimate of doses used in the second year and this is the figure used in the PSUR 15.
+It would seem that 9.4% of total doses are probably a reasonable estimate of doses used in the second year and this is the figure used in the PSUR 15.

 The Ethical Dilemma – The Trolley Problem

 This commentary does not attempt to examine if these excess death after vaccination, (presumed to be caused by the vaccine) can be offset against the lives saved through disease prevention by the vaccine.
 In her classical thought experiment called the ‘Trolley dilemma’ Philippa Foot asks if it is ethical to redirect a runaway trolley on a track that would kill 5 persons, to another track where only one would die (13).
 In a variation of the trolley dilemma the single person on the alternate track is the child of the person who can switch the tracks.
 Judith Thomson assumes that five lives can be saved with organ transplants from one health donor, asks if it would be ethical to surreptitiously kill one person to save the other five (14).
-Ethicists argue that one is not allowed to directly bring about harm, even if it is for a greater good.
-Glossing over of the deaths after vaccination can prevent/delay evaluation of the vaccine’s safety profile and this has potential to result in more deaths.
+Ethicists argue that the end cannot justify the means.
+Glossing over of the deaths after vaccination can prevent/delay evaluation of the vaccine’s safety profile and this has potential to result in more, unnecessary deaths which is difficult to justify ethically.

 Relevance to India